 Malaysia suspends Pakistan pilots after licence fraud revelation

-CAAM did not say where the pilots worked.
 National carrier Malaysia Airlines said it does not have any Pakistani pilot, Malindo Air, the Malaysian arm of Indonesia's Lion Air, said it does not have any foreign pilots, and AirAsia said it does not have any Pakistani pilot.
+CAAM said the pilots were employed with "local operators", such as flying schools, flying clubs, and training organizations.

 Pakistan last week grounded almost a third of its pilots after discovering they may have falsified their qualifications.
 Pakistan has a total of 860 pilots, 107 of whom work for foreign airlines.
 Global concern has mounted since the announcement, with countries grounding Pakistan pilots and seeking to verify their credentials.

-The European Union Aviation Safety Agency has also suspended Pakistan International Airlines' authorisation to fly to the bloc for six months.
-CAAM said it is making efforts with its Pakistani counterpart to verify the authenticity of the licence holders.
+The European Union Aviation Safety Agency has also suspended Pakistan International Airlines' authorization to fly to the bloc for six months.
+CAAM said it is making efforts with its Pakistani counterpart to verify the authenticity of the license holders.

 "Licence holders that are verified as valid by (the Pakistan Civil Aviation Authority) will be reinstated immediately," it said.